KristinaKhozina/Full-Stack-open/Part0/New-note-diagram.md

     server-->>browser: HTTP 302, Location:/notes
     deactivate server

-    note right of browser: asks for a new HTTP GET request to the address defined in the header's Location
+    note right of browser: Server asks for a new HTTP GET request to the address defined in the header's Location

     browser->>user: Reloads the page
     deactivate browser